Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors: Method

 \textbf{Inference.} During inference, we pass each frame $\pmb{x}_{t}$ through both teacher and student models to obtain the reconstructed frames $\hat{\pmb{x}}_{t}$ and $\tilde{\pmb{x}}_{t}$, respectively.
 Then, we compute output pixel-level anomaly map as:

+where $\alpha$, $\beta$ and $\gamma$ are hyperparameters that control the importance of the individual anomaly score components.
 Following \cite{Giorno-ECCV-2016,Ionescu-ICCV-2017}, we apply spatio-temporal 3D filtering to smooth the anomaly volumes.
 To obtain the frame-level anomaly scores, we keep the maximum value from each output map $\pmb{o}_{t}$ and subsequently apply another temporal Gaussian filter to smooth the values.